 Medical Editor: John P. Cunha, DO, FACOEP

-Albuminar-25 [albumin (Human)] 25% is used to treat shock, burns, and low blood protein.
-Albumin is the protein portion of the blood.
-This medication is available in generic form.
-Common side effects include fever and chills, rash, nausea, vomiting, rapid heart rate, or low blood pressure.
+Albuminar-25 [albumin (Human)] 25% is the protein portion of the blood used to treat shock, burns, and low blood protein.
+Albuminar-25 is available in generic form.
+Common side effects of Albuminar-25 include fever and chills, rash, nausea, vomiting, rapid heart rate, low blood pressure, swelling, headache, flushing (warmth or tingly feeling), itching, or allergic reactions.

 Albuminar-25 is administered intravenously.
 Dosage depends on the condition being treated.
 Albuminar-25 may interact with other drugs.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Albuminar-25 should be given only if prescribed.
 Consult your doctor before breastfeeding.